Bagoum/danmokou/README.md

 # Licensing

-The source code is licensed under GPL v3 or later.
-Most other non-code resources are licensed under miscellaneous mostly-permissive licenses, preferably CC-BY.
-See the COPYING file for details.
+The source code is licensed under MIT.
+See the COPYING file for details, as well as information on non-code assets.

-The documentation site is almost entirely exported from the source code and is therefore also licensed under GPL, see the site for more information.

 # Some Important Terminology